susumuota/kaggleenv/README.md

 ## Open Notebook by web browser

 - Open web browser and type the Notebook URL (`http://localhost:8888/?token=...`).
-- Create a Python3 Notebook.
+- Create a `Python 3` Notebook.
 - Create code cells and execute `!pwd`, `!ls` and `!pip list` to confirm Python environment.

 ## Setup Kaggle API

+Setup Kaggle API credentials.
+See details [here](https://github.com/Kaggle/kaggle-api#api-credentials).

 Open terminal **on your local machine** and copy `~/.kaggle/kaggle.json` to current directory (so that it can be accessed from the container at `/tmp/working/kaggle.json`)